leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 - why: Leon justifies why it is his favorite color.
 - color_hexadecimal: Leon tells you about the hexadecimal code of a color.

-For the NLU configuration, we can consider this:
+For the skill configuration, we can consider this:

 ```json
 {